A Brief History of 1930’s Makeup

-Pencil thin eyebrows is one standout feature of the 1930’s face.
+Pencil thin eyebrows are one standout feature of the 1930’s face.
 In some cases women had their eyebrows plucked away entirely by over zealous beauty salons and had to ‘paint’ in their brows every morning.
-Nevertheless – it was and still remains a very clever way of feminising a face and if you have a penchant for this era then get plucking!
+Nevertheless – it was and still remains a very clever way of feminizing a face and if you have a penchant for this era then get plucking!

-Download rare and original vintage beauty guides from the golden eras.
+Download rare and original vintage 1930’s makeup guides

 Just look at the early talkies of the 1930’s and the beautiful women who graced the screen like Myrna Loy, Greta Garbo, Mae West, Jean Harlow, Constance Bennett and of course the unforgettable Carole Lombard.

 They all have a certain ‘look’ and one clear thing they all shared was the pencil thin eyebrow.
 The heavy kohl eye-shadows of the 1920’s vamp made way for newer and lighter shades.
 Cream eye-shadows began to appear from the big cosmetic names like Max factor who also launched the decade with his Lip Gloss and later in 1937 – Pancake water soluble makeup.
 Helena Rubinstein launched the first commercial water-proof mascara in 1939.

 The British Daily Mail reported “in 1931 that 1,500 lipsticks were being sold to women for every 1 being sold in 1921!”
 Mascara was now in every girls makeup kit – a cake or bar with a brush to apply [ liquid mascara did not appear until Helena Rubinstein brought out Mascaramatic in the 1950’s] .